opencontainers/image-spec/media-types.md

 **Similar/related schema**

 - [application/vnd.docker.distribution.manifest.list.v2+json](https://github.com/distribution/distribution/blob/master/docs/spec/manifest-v2-2.md#manifest-list)
-  - `.mediaType`: only present in Docker, and reserved in OCI
   - `.annotations`: only present in OCI
   - `.[]manifests.annotations`: only present in OCI
   - `.[]manifests.urls`: only present in OCI